 Dreams and Values

-Jay and Amelia own a spec home that Jay originally built for his business.
+Jay and Amelia's home is a spec house that Jay originally built for his business.
+Their original plan was to live in it for two years, but it has now been six.
 While the home is nice and functional for now, and is a low monthly mortgage payment, the couple have dreamt about one day building their own custom dream home, mostly because they feel that they need additional space for their family and their activities.
 Plus, they have considered adding to their family.

 Jay and Amelia desire to be as present as possible for their kids and maintain a balance of quality family time with work needs and responsibilities.
 They see themselves as successful in life, and their kids seem happy and well-adjusted.
 Their faith is important to them, and they try to instill the values and morals they hold dear to their kids, as well as be good members of their community and business owners that contribute and care about the needs of others.

-Jay and Amelia have some big decisions to make in regards to whether they purchase an additional business (Virgil’s plumbing business), build a dream home now or put it off for a few years, and whether they move forward in adding to their young family.
-And while that last decision is a very personal decision between the two of them, there are also other considerations to make on how they want to spend their time i.e. how much time to spend working vs. how much time do they want to have to spend as a family.
+Jay and Amelia have some big decisions to make in regard to whether they purchase an additional business (Virgil’s plumbing business), build a dream home now or put it off for a few years, and how much business growth they want to pursue.
+There are also other considerations to make on how they want to spend their time i.e. how much time to spend working vs. how much time do they want to have to spend as a family.

 CoCreate can help the Jorgensen’s in laying out all the possibilities for consideration so that they can make informed decisions that will truly help them pursue what matters most to them and their family.